Fraunhofer-AISEC/cmc/README.md

 - For AMD SEV-SNP an SNP-capable AMD server
 - Building the *cmcd* requires *go* (https://golang.org/doc/install)

-## Quick Demo Setup
+## Quick Start

-The CMC repository contains a complete local example setup including a demo CA and all required configurations and metadata.
+The CMC repository contains a complete local TPM-based example setup including a demo CA and all required configurations and metadata.
 It was tested on Ubuntu 22.04 LTS.

 > :warning: **Note:** You should run this only for testing on a development machine, or inside
 > a Virtual Machine (VM).
-The software directly interacts with the hardware (TPM or AMD SP).
+The software directly interacts with the TPM

+### Setup and Build

 Clone the repository:
 ```sh